Runik-3/Core/CONTRIBUTING.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you would like to contribute, please have a look at our [contributing guidelines](https://github.com/BCIT-DDC/docs/blob/main/contributing.md).

 ### Contributors